 Pomona Days: Class of 2012 | Sociology

-Current Employment: Strategic Partnerships Officer at the Freedom Fund
+Current Employment: Strategic Partnerships Manager at The Freedom Fund

 - Fulbright Research Grant to Nepal